 Origin of the Temple:

-Lord Mulaivanathar grants the boon of good health.
-People suffering from skin diseases and other incurable conditions offer prayers here and take the punugu sattam prasadam to get relief from their sufferings.
+The benevolent deity, Lord Mulaivanathar, bestows the gift of good health upon those who seek it.
+People suffering from skin diseases and other seemingly incurable conditions visit this sacred place to offer their prayers and partake in the punugu sattam prasadam, a sacred offering, in hopes of finding relief from their afflictions.

-A temple was built at the pace where the swayambu Lingam manifested and was called the Garbarakshambigai Temple or also as the Lord Mulaivananathar Temple
+A temple was erected at the very spot where the self-manifested Lingam appeared, known today as the Garbarakshambigai Temple or the Lord Mulaivananathar Temple.

-Who should offer prayers at the Garbarakshambigai Amman?
+Who should pay their respects to Garbarakshambigai Amman?

 Who should offer prayers to Lord Mulaivananathar?